eclipse-rap/org.eclipse.rap/tests/org.eclipse.rap.rwt.jstest/README.txt

 RWT Client Tests
 ================

-* Run the 'RWT Client Tests' launch configuration.
+* Run the launch configuration "RWT Client Tests"

-* Open the URL that is printed to the console in a browser to run the tests.
+* Open the URL that is printed to the console in a browser to run the tests

-* To change the port, edit the VM parameter '-Dorg.osgi.service.http.port' in the launch configuration.
+* To change the port, edit the VM parameter `-Dorg.osgi.service.http.port` in the launch configuration

-* To include the client library in production mode, change the VM parameter '-Dorg.eclipse.rwt.clientLibraryVariant' from "DEBUG" to "STANDARD"
+* To include the client library in production mode, set the VM parameter `-Dorg.eclipse.rap.rwt.developmentMode=true` to `false`